blakdayz/swivel/src/swivel/location/README.md

+# SWIVEL LocationManager Readme
+## A direct calling, asynchronous self authorizing, no prompting script to get the location from CoreLocation

 Utilizes the MacOS CoreLocation API to manage and retrieve the user's current location, heading, and other related geolocation data.
 This script is a part of a larger project named Swivel, and it leverages Objective-C bindings for interacting with Core Location services.

 Here's a brief walkthrough of the code: